 On the right you’ll find the data views that are be available for the selected test; read more about how how tests and data views are correlated in our blog on X-Layer.
 Below the test settings are additional configuration options for testing intervals, agent locations and alerts.

-Start monitoring your network performance within minutes using one of the above tests by signing up for our free version of ThousandEyes.
+Start monitoring your network performance within minutes using one of the above tests by signing up for a free trial of ThousandEyes.